Vijay Chandar

-Vijay Chandar is an Indian film director and producer who is known for directing the Tamil-language film Vaalu (2015).
+Vijay Chandar is an Indian film director and producer known for Tamil-language film Vaalu (2015).

 Career

 Vijay Chandar made his directorial debut with Vaalu (2015).
 The film began production in 2012 and released in 2015 after much delay.
 The reason for the delay was the break after the first schedule.
 Chandar's next film was Sketch (2018) starring Vikram.
 The film was an average success.
 His next film was Sangathamizhan (2019) with Vijay Sethupathi.